Skip to main content

 Measure And Optimize Time To First Byte (TTFB)

-TTFB measures how quickly your website responds to requests.
+TTFB measures how quickly your website server responds to requests.
 It can have a significant impact on your overall site speed and user experience.

 This article explains the Time to First Byte metric, how to measure it, and how to optimize it.